 In addition, when dealing with frequencies in the higher, more precise reaches of the spectrum, your signal integrity will certainly be in jeopardy and will not easily travel through the board.
 The reason for most of the errors you will run into with signal integrity (as well as the aforementioned disadvantages) is due mainly to the physical connection strips within the boards.
 These strips carry a very high resistance and can, in turn, carry stray capacitance that may wreak havoc.

 What Alternatives Are There To Breadboards?

-We’ve moved from the original boards back in the days of cutting our bread atop our circuit designs to physical copper strips integrated within the board, but what’s the next step in breadboard prototyping?
+We’ve moved from the original boards back in the days of cutting our bread atop our circuit design to physical copper strips integrated within the board, but what’s the next step in breadboard prototyping?
 Some simulated programs mimic what breadboards aim to accomplish but will not run you the labor of setting up the circuit design (in a physical sense).
 Limitations of these programs are not nearly as lengthy as a physical board.

 As long as the ability is written into each simulator, you can test and simulate to your heart's desire.
 The only caveat of these programs is the learning curve associated with each, and each likely has its own degree of difficulty.

-A program that encompasses features such as Design Verification which allow you to simulate your design under a vast array of variables in order to test for flaws and inconsistencies without ever setting foot in a lab setting.
-A very powerful tool that may save you many headaches (from the plume of blown caps your rock-solid design may run through).
+A program that encompasses features such as Design Verification which allow you to simulate your circuit design under a vast array of variables in order to test for flaws and inconsistencies without ever setting foot in a lab setting.
+A very powerful tool that may save you many headaches (from the plume of blown caps your rock-solid circuit design may run through).
 If you’re looking for a rigid-flex PCB design software with this and other prime features, consider Altium Designer®.

 Knowing what we know now, where does your design stack up to when considering breadboard advantages and disadvantages?
-If you are still questioning the benefits, limitations, and simulated alternatives relative to your design, talk to an Altium expert today.
+If you are still questioning the benefits, limitations, and simulated alternatives relative to your design, talk to an Altium Designer expert today.